CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 Nextflow itself is available as a module on Puhti, Mahti and LUMI.
 The default version is usually the latest.
 Choose the version of the Nextflow depending on the requirements of your own pipeline.
 It is recommended to load Nextflow module with a version, for the reproducibility point of view.

-Nextflow can be loaded as below:
+To load Nextflow module:

 ```bash
 module load nextflow/<version>     # e.g., module load nextflow/22.10.1
 ```

+!!! warning
-Please note that the Nextflow version starting from 23.04.3 can only be used for pipelines built with DSL2 syntax.
-You can select a older version for DSL1-compliant pipelines.
+      The Nextflow 23.04.3 and newer support only pipelines built with DSL2 syntax.
+Select an older version for DSL1-compliant pipelines.

 ### Installation of tools used in Nextflow

 #### Local installations

 By default, Nextflow expects that the analysis tools are available locally.
 Tools can be activated from existing [modules](../../apps/by_discipline.md) or [own custom module installations](../../computing/modules.md#using-your-own-module-files).

-#### Container instalaltions
+See also how to create [create containers](../../computing/containers/creating.md).

+#### On-the-fly Apptainer installations
 Containers can be smoothly integrated with Nextflow pipelines.
 No additional modifications to Nextflow scripts are needed except enabling the Apptainer engine in the Nextflow configuration